-- Look at picture one on the Plastic Pollution Visual. - What do you notice that is worrying or unusual about this swan's nest? - The nest contains lots of plastic.
-Plastic is increasingly making its way into our wetlands and oceans. - How do you think it gets there? - People drop litter on the floor and it is then blown into our rivers and streams. - Q Which plastic items do you have in your house?
+Look at picture one on the Plastic Pollution Visual.

+() What do you notice that is worrying or unusual about this swan's nest?

+• The nest contains lots of plastic.
+Plastic is increasingly making its way into our wetlands and oceans.

-Which might cause problems for the environment?
+O How do you think it gets there?

+- Some of the plastic in our wetlands is dropped on the floor as litter and blows into wetlands nearby. - Other bits are flushed down the toilet and make their way to sewage works where the water is cleaned.
+When we have particularly heavy rainfall, some of the water at the sewage works is put back into a river or the sea without being fully cleaned.
+This water contains things like cotton buds and wet wipes.

+Which plastic items do you have in your house?
+Which might cause most of an issue?

-- Take the Plastic Audit Sheet.
-Have a quick look around your house to see which plastic items you have.
-Kitchens and bathrooms tend to be good places to look for these but don't limit yourselves to these.
-Record up to 20 of these items on the Plastic Audit Sheet. - Which of these do you think are most likely to be found in rivers, streams and the sea?
+- Have a quick look around your house to see which plastic items you have.
+Kitchens and bathrooms tend to be good places to look for them but don't limit yourselves to these.
+Record up to 20 of these items on the Plastic Audit Sheet (try to include a mix of single and multiple-use items). - Now use the second table on the sheet to categorise your items according to whether they are single or multiple use.